PaSxTrM/ClickGUI/README.md

 # ClickGUI
-A simple Animated ClickGUI for Minecraft Clients
+A simple WIP Animated ClickGUI for Minecraft Clients